Texas Tech University

 Jacob Vaughn

-• BA in Psychology from Auburn University
+• BA in Psychology from Auburn University; MA in Experimental Psychology from Texas Tech University

 • Current appointment: Research Assistant for Dr. Phillip Marshall and Dr. Miranda Scolari.